Seeing Where to Deploy: Metric RGB-Based Traversability Analysis for Aerial-to-Ground Hidden Space Inspection: Introduction

 To overcome these limitations, we propose an RGB-based geometric–semantic reconstruction pipeline with embodied metric grounding for aerial-to-ground hidden-space inspection.
 Our framework leverages feed-forward multi-view reconstruction for dense geometry, integrates temporally consistent semantic segmentation, and recovers metric scale using onboard egomotion as a physical prior.
 From the metrically grounded semantic reconstruction, we derive a confidence-aware bird's-eye-view traversability representation and evaluate candidate deployment zones under explicit reachability constraints, prior to release.

-The main contributions of this work are as follows: (1) a feed-forward pipeline that coherently merges geometric and semantic 3D reconstruction; (2) a metric grounding strategy that enables deployment-relevant reasoning from RGB-based reconstruction through embodied motion consistency; (3) an aerial traversability estimation framework that fuses geometric terrain features and semantic information to identify safe deployment zones for ground robots.
+The main contributions of this work are: (1) a feed-forward pipeline that coherently merges geometric and semantic 3D reconstruction; (2) an embodied metric-grounding strategy using onboard egomotion to enable deployment-relevant reasoning from RGB-based reconstruction; (3) an aerial traversability estimation framework that fuses geometric terrain features and semantic information to identify safe deployment zones for ground robots.
 The proposed method is validated on field-collected data from a UAV–miniUGV inspection platform in hidden space scenarios.